mn-cs/successfactors-data-pipeline/README.md

     │
     ├── sql                     <- SQL scripts for database operations and queries │
-    ├── web_scrapers            <- Scripts to scrape data from websites
+    └── web_scrapers            <- Scripts to scrape data from websites
-    │
-    └── z_util                  <- Utility scripts and helper functions
 ```

 ---